 The bill is set to take effect on July 1, 2025, with the first remittance of excess SWEPT due by March 15, 2027.
-It is projected to decrease adequate education grants by approximately $28.6 million per year starting in FY 2027, as municipalities will no longer retain excess SWEPT locally.
-The Department of Revenue Administration anticipates a one-time implementation cost of $300,000 in FY 2026 to facilitate the necessary electronic filing and payment systems.
-Overall, the bill aims to streamline the handling of excess education property tax funds and ensure they are directed to the education trust fund for broader educational purposes.
+It is projected to decrease adequate education grants by approximately $28.6 million per year starting in FY 2027, as municipalities will no longer retain excess SWEPT.
+The Department of Revenue Administration anticipates a one-time implementation cost of $300,000 in FY 2026 to update its systems for electronic filing and payment.
+Overall, the bill aims to streamline the process of handling excess education property tax funds and ensure they are directed to the education trust fund for broader educational purposes.

 Statutes affected: Introduced: 198:41, 76:8, 198:39